Compliance tab

 Use QR scans on set or in person

 When working in person, use the QR scan option on unverified collaborators to open the scanner modal.
-Scan their QR code to record the event in project_compliance_scans and keep an auditable record of in-person verification.
+Scan their QR code to record the event in the project's QR scan history and keep an auditable record of in-person verification.

-After all required signers complete the release form, generate the signed PDF and download it from the Compliance tab.
-Store this file with your project records alongside any internal archives.
+After all required signers complete the release form, use Generate PDF from the Compliance tab.
+When the action changes to Download, download the signed file through the fresh signed link and store it with your project records alongside any internal archives.

 Compliance items and statuses